yrahul3910/astro-image-restoration/README.md

 * `GoodFrames`: Some non-corrupted FITS images.
 Useful for reference and for understanding the format.
 * `BadFrames`: Some corrupted FITS images.
 Useful for reference and to understand what kind of corruptions may occur.
 * `ASI conference`: Abstract for the conference in Kolkatta.
+* `AlignedFrames`: This is a set of frames that have been aligned to the center of the M13 cluster, and are all 951x951.
+They have been segregated into good and bad frames by looking at the Full-Width Half-Maximum (FWHM) values.
+Lower value of FWHM is better, because it means a lower spread of the energy, making it easier to resolve different stars.
+* `crop_data_x.pickle` and `crop_data_y.pickle` are files created by `Generating crops of FITS files for training CNN.ipynb` in `IRCNN_impl`.
+These will be used for transfer learning.
+* `AlignedFrames.tar.gz` is in Google Drive.

 ## Some Observations
 It appears that the 3-layer neural network for some reason is pretty bad at what it aims to do.
 Even with the paper author's implementation, as used in `OtherCNN/PaperPretrained/` and the `Paper Pretrained Model (M31)` notebook, it does a bad job at maintaining the original image.